Click on the relevant section below to find out more about looking after yourself after having Botox.

 You can gently wash your face straight after having Botox.
 However, you should avoid facials, massages and other treatments that cause direct pressure to the face for seven days after having treatment.

 Can I touch my face after having Botox?

-Yes, you can continue a normal skin routine after having Botox, including touching your face to cleanse and moisturise the skin.
-However, avoid massaging or rubbing the face for at least 6 hours, but ideally 24 hours, after having the procedure.
+Yes, you can continue your regular skin routine after having Botox, including touching your face to cleanse and moisturise the skin.
+However, avoid massaging or rubbing the face for at least six hours, but ideally 24 hours, after having the procedure.

 How soon can I have treatments such as facials or a microdermabrasion after having Botox?

-It’s best to wait at least 7 days before having facials or a microdermabrasion after having Botox.
-You should also avoid chemical peels, laser treatment and sun beds for at least 7 days.
+It’s best to wait at least seven days before having facials or a microdermabrasion after having Botox.
+You should also avoid chemical peels, laser treatment and sun beds for at least seven days.